cinderblock/react-smoothie/README.md

 ## Test

-Run `yarn dev` to start the Webpack Dev Server and open the page on your browser.
+Run `yarn dev` or `npm run dev` to start the Webpack Dev Server and open the page on your browser.
+Don't forget to run `yarn` or `npm install` first to install dependencies.